Guide to Choosing a

 Choosing a 'nice' case is very important because it adds style to your build.
 For instance, for your Home Theater PC (HTPC), a flashy design with a touchscreen adds 'bling' to your AV (audio video) component system.

 The fanatic gamer wants that 'outer space' imposing looking tower with ample cooling to house the powerful and heat-producing components.
+Popular now is the mini-ITX form used mainly for gaming and HTPC builds.

 Form factor which is a measure of the dimensions and the design is also very important.